DeanWard/janus-mcp/README.md

 - Generate code that handles OAuth2 authentication and encrypted data properly
 - Suggest appropriate error handling for different endpoint response patterns

+## Output Formats

+Your AI can work with responses in multiple formats:

+**Compact**: Token-efficient format that reduces response size by 60-80% compared to JSON.
+Ideal for cost optimization and quick scanning of large endpoint lists.

+**Structured**: Readable text format with clear labels and organization.
+Balances readability with token efficiency, reducing size by 40-60%.

+**Markdown**: Formatted documentation-style output with headers, code blocks, and emphasis.
+Excellent for generating API documentation or detailed explanations.

+**JSON**: Full structured data format maintaining complete compatibility with existing integrations and tools that expect JSON responses.

 ## Capabilities

 The tools available to your AI assistant include:

-- Session management for multiple OpenAPI specifications
+- Session management for multiple OpenAPI specifications with persistent format preferences
 - Advanced endpoint filtering by tags, HTTP methods, and operational characteristics
 - Detailed endpoint inspection with selective data retrieval for optimal performance
 - Comprehensive component and schema exploration including security schemes
 - Tag-based organization understanding for large, complex APIs
+- Dynamic output format switching to optimize for specific use cases
 - Support for APIs with sophisticated authentication, workflow, and data sensitivity requirements

 This enables your AI to provide contextually accurate assistance whether you're exploring a new API, implementing complex business workflows, debugging integration issues, or extending existing functionality.
 The tool scales from simple APIs with a few endpoints to enterprise systems with hundreds of endpoints and complex data relationships.
+The multiple output formats allow your AI to balance between detailed information and token efficiency based on the specific task at hand.

 ## Repository